Report an Error

 The GeForce FX 5900 Ultra was a high-end graphics card by NVIDIA, launched in October 2003.
 Built on the 130 nm process, and based on the NV35 graphics processor, the card supports DirectX 9.0a.
 The NV35 graphics processor is an average sized chip with a die area of 207 mm² and 135 million transistors.
 It features 4 pixel shaders and 3 vertex shaders, 4 texture mapping units and 4 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 NVIDIA has placed 256 MB DDR memory on the card, which are connected using a 256-bit memory interface.
 The GPU is operating at a frequency of 450 MHz, memory is running at 425 MHz.

-Being a dual-slot card, its power draw is rated at 59 W maximum.
+Being a dual-slot card, the NVIDIA GeForce FX 5900 Ultra draws power from 1x Molex power connectors, with power draw rated at 59 W maximum.
 Display outputs include: 1x DVI, 1x VGA, 1x S-Video.
 GeForce FX 5900 Ultra is connected to the rest of the system using an AGP 8x interface.
 The card measures 218 mm in length, and features a dual-slot cooling solution.
 Its price at launch was 499 US Dollars.

 ||Oct 23rd, 2003